Impact-first grant-making: our approach to due diligence

 "Conducting an extensive Expenditure Responsibility assessment"

 In 2022, our Global Catastrophic Risks Fund made a grant to Vox Media, a privately held company based in the United States, to facilitate important, awareness-raising reporting on the Ninth Review Conference of the Biological Weapons Convention.
-Responding to the unique nature of this grant, we conducted an extensive Expenditure Responsibility assessment to ensure the funds would be used for charitable purposes and in compliance with Internal Revenue Service (IRS) regulations.
+Responding to the unique nature of this grant, we conducted an extensive Expenditure Responsibility1 assessment to ensure the funds would be used for charitable purposes and in compliance with Internal Revenue Service (IRS) regulations.
 This process involved a thorough examination of Vox Media's project budget, intended expenditures, and a clear understanding of how the funds would be directed.

 High-impact case study: EIDU